1,000+ people rally in Downtown Madison to protest seemingly-imminent overturn of Roe v. Wade

 “I’m worried that people are going to die because they’re always going to seek abortion somewhere,” she said.

-Ned Keitt and his 12-year-old child, Lee Keitt-Pride who uses they/them pronouns, both said they weren’t surprised but very frustrated by the leaked draft opinion.
+Ned Keitt and his 12-year-old, Lee Keitt-Pride, who uses they/them pronouns, both said they weren’t surprised but very frustrated by the leaked draft opinion.

 The pending Supreme Court decision could soon make all abortions illegal in Wisconsin under a 19th-century ban of the medical procedure, which was made unenforceable by Roe.